buildbuddy-io/buildbuddy/website/blog/buck2.md

    It's worth noting that Bazel executes actions in a sandbox by default, so `--strategy=local` is used here to explicitly disable sandboxing.
    We also set Bazel's concurrency limit to 200 by specifying `--jobs=200` and override Bazel's system resource estimations by specifying
    `--local_cpu_resources` and `--local_ram_resources` to larger values.
-   Because our actions are lightweighted, with majority of the time being spent on `sleep(1)` call, these Bazel flags enable us to hit the "200 concurrent build actions" mark.
+   Because our actions are lightweight, with majority of the time being spent on `sleep(1)` call, these Bazel flags enable us to hit the "200 concurrent build actions" mark.

    ```bash